spyysalo/bionlp_st_2011_supporting/README.md

 given input.
 This causes the parser to never terminate and the "dangerous" sentences must be extracted by narrowing down the possible alternatives and then making sure that the sentence is never fed to the parser.
-We treat this similarily to the failed parses for the other parsers and replace these sentences with "Parse failed !".
+We treat this similarly to the failed parses for the other parsers and replace these sentences with "Parse failed !".
 Although this is a bit of additional work it is justified by the parser with the given model producing arguably the best parses for texts from the biomedical domain.